a-gave/libremesh-ansible-playbooks/README.md

     - alertmanager
     - blackbox_exporter
     - grafana
-- Setup a monitoring system with a vpn (**requires at least one device with a public ip address**)
+- Add libremesh devices to the monitoring system
-- Add LibreMesh devices to a monitoring system
+- Link hosts that do monitoring to remote libremesh devices using a vpn (wireguard) (**requires at least one device with a public ip address**)

 Build LibreMesh firmwares